SeanBunch/FlashCardApp/README.md

 ## Project description:
 A local school has decided to put together a flash card application, Flashcard-o-matic, to help their students study online.
-Teachers will use this application to create decks of flash cards for the subjects that they teach, and students will study the decks.
+Teachers will use this application to create decks of flash cards for the subjects that they teach, and students will be able to study the decks.
 __________________________________________________________________________

 Decks